nutjob-laboratories/erkle/README.md

 **Erkle** is not feature complete, but it is complete enough for most simple IRC bots.

-# Features

-* Uses only modules from Python's standard library
-* Small and easy to bundle with applications
-* Fast
-* Multiple connection/client support
-* Flood protection
-* Built-in localzation (supported languages: English, French, and German)

 # Example
 ```python
 from erkle import *